 Ojigi: Dos and Don’ts

-DO: In a business context with foreigners, most Japanese people will shake hands with them and bow slightly at the same time.
+- In a business context with foreigners, most Japanese people will shake hands with them and bow slightly simultaneously.
 You will give an excellent impression to your business partner if you do the same.

-DO: Say your greetings after you bow.
+- Say your greetings after you bow.
 This proper manner is called gosen-gorei in Japanese.
-However, many people actually bow while speaking!
+However, many people bow while speaking!

-DON’T: Join your palms in front of your chest to greet!
+- Don’t join your palms in front of your chest to greet!
 This is a common mistake among foreigners visiting Japan for the first time.
-This kind of greeting is used in other countries, like in Thailand, for example.
+This kind of greeting is used in other countries, such as Thailand.
 In Japan, this is mainly seen in places of worship.

 The Different ‘Levels’ of Bowing

 Now, let us get to the trickier part.
 There are various sorts of ojigi that are used depending on the situation.
-There are actually five ways to bow, but today, we will see the three main ones used when standing.
+There are five ways to bow.
+Here are the three main ones used when standing.

 Observing Is the Key!

 Of course, Japanese people do not bow at an exact angle because they do not measure it with a protractor!
 They learn it through their own experience as they grow up.
-So it might look very confusing at first, but the more you observe the people surrounding you, and the more you practice, the more you will “feel” when and how to bow!
+So it might look very confusing at first, but the more you observe the people surrounding you.
+The more you practice, the more you will “feel” when and how to bow!